snubsalot/fat-dash/README.md

-# fat-dash - dashboard for FPS Aim Trainer

 Disclaimer: this is not from the official author.

-## Usage
+# Usage

+## Upload some challenge files

 1. Click on the upload icon on the top left.
 2. Select all challenge files created from the game.
 E.g. `<Your steam lib folder>\steamapps\common\FPSAimTrainer\FPSAimTrainer\stats`
 3. Crunch some numbers!

+## Challenge History Widget
+- Grab the most recent challenges and compare measure to the corresponding Scenario average.
+- Challenges can be filtered by Date and Scenario (just click on the filter icon to the right "Challenge Date" or "Scenario")
+- Choose and switch between a measure to display for all challenges

-### Time Line Widget
+## Time Line Widget
+- Get your progress on some measure like Score in a period of time.
-- Filter by Scenario and measure you want to analyze (e.g. Score) by clicking somewhere on the header bar
+- Filter by Scenario and measure by clicking somewhere on the widget header bar
-- See Graph Controls for further usage
+- See also Graph Controls

-### Graph controls
+## Graph controls

 1. Drag to zoom in and double-click to return to the original graph.
 Alternative: Zoom and Autoscale buttons at the top right of widget.
 2. Drag the corners of a graph to zoom along one axis.